 As a business marketing professional, his specialisms include brand development and sponsorship management with 15 years experience in delivering major events and festivals.

 Zulif was Bid Director for the International Indian Film Academy Awards in 2007.
 His previous roles include non- executive director of Welcome to Yorkshire and Governor of Leeds City College.
 Previous events include the Bradford International Festival & Mela.

 Recent sponsorship projects include the following brands: Morrison’s, Coca Cola, HSBC, and Pataks and he is currently the General Secretary at the Council for Mosques and Festival Director of the World Curry Festival.

-Jo became Head of the National Media Museum in September 2012.
+Jo became Head of the National Science and Media Museum in September 2012.
 She believes that museums have a key role to play within communities, not only preserving and conserving our cultural heritage but also offering opportunities for people to learn, share and be inspired.

 Jo’s career in museums began in 1993 at the Science Museum, London.
 Since then she has worked with different collections around the country, from maritime collections in Cornwall to the media collections in Bradford.
 She has been responsible for the delivery of numerous exhibitions, from small temporary displays to multi-million pound, award-winning permanent galleries.

 Jo is delighted to have the opportunity to shape the programmes at the National Media Museum and offer greater access to its collections and expertise.
 The film programme and the film festivals are important cornerstones in the Museum’s yearly calendar and Bradford’s UNESCO City of Film status offers huge opportunities for greater participation in film, in all its guises.